 - Do you want your AI to be transparent?
 (Behind the scenes)

-By understanding that the workings of AI are actually quite simple, it becomes apparent that artificial intelligence can be utilized in a way that makes your organization’s documentation and information management a little less daunting!
+The workings of artificial intelligence are actually quite simple (programming machines to make yes-no decisions), and can be utilized in a way that makes your organization’s documentation and information management less daunting.

 *To learn more about algorithm types, check out this Tour of Machine Learning Algorithms by Machine Learning Mastery.